Term: Fall 2022; Tuesdays/Thursdays 9:30-10:45AM ET, MMC Owa Ehan 222

 - Nausea or vomiting

-g) For me to assist you in achieving your goals, it is important for you to contact me as soon as you experience any events that might disrupt your course participation.
-For up-to-date information about COVID-19, please see the fiu.edu (Links to an external site.)
-FAQs.
+- For me to assist you in achieving your goals, it is important for you to contact me as soon as you experience any events that might disrupt your course participation.
+For up-to-date information about COVID-19, please see the fiu.edu FAQs.

-h) Please be advised that class content may be subject to streaming or course capture for future access by students in this course.
-Your attendance/participation in this course constitutes consent to such recording.
+- Please be advised that classes may be audio and visually recorded and/or subject to course capture for future access by students in this course.
+Your attendance/ participation in this course constitutes consent to such recordings, which will only be used for educational purposes by students in the course and securely stored in University systems.
+If there is a concern regarding the recording and use of such recording, please contact FERPA@fiu.edu.